Last Updated on June 6, 2023 by Dave Schoenbeck

 In my experience as a business coach, I’ve found that very few small business owners do much to protect their businesses from cybercrime, privacy invasions, or business interruptions brought on by poor data security.
-However, business owners need to be aware of the many cybersecurity threats for small businesses.
+However, business owners must know the many cybersecurity threats to small businesses.

 Security breaches can jeopardize your business by leaking important information, draining your funds, and causing a breakdown of trust between your brand and your customers.
 Here’s what you need to know to avoid cybersecurity threats for small businesses.

 Cybersecurity Risks for Small Businesses

-While the scope of cybersecurity is vast and complex, there are a few repeated trends regarding the types of risks that affect small businesses.
+While the scope of cybersecurity is vast and complex, there are a few repeated trends regarding the risks affecting small businesses.
 Here are some of the most common cybersecurity threats for small businesses:

-- Phishing: Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS, to trick someone into revealing their social security number.
+- Phishing is when a scammer imitates a legitimate person or organization to obtain information, such as someone pretending to be from the IRS, to trick someone into revealing their social security number.

 - Insecure Passwords: Too many people use something simple like “password” as a password.
 It’s straightforward for hackers to guess.
 Passwords should combine letters, symbols, and numbers for maximum security.

 - Malware: Malware is a type of software that’s designed to harm.
 It’s often contained in legitimate-looking downloads that employees might click by accident.
 Once downloaded, the virus inside can wreak havoc on your system.

 - Employee Action: Unfortunately, it’s common for unhappy employees to sabotage their employers by leaking information or accessing files that should be off-limits.